 Program Competencies

-• Write a study protocol for a specific research question, incorporating scientific rationale, study design, and details of research methods.
+Write a study protocol for a specific research question.

-• Analyze and interpret public health and epidemiologic data, using appropriate statistical software and statistical techniques.
+Analyze public health data using appropriate statistical techniques and software